Hiking the Summit Peak Trail in Stone Mountain Provincial Park

 Click here to open a large version of the panoramic photo below in a new window.
 It shows about 180 degrees of the view to the north from the summit.
 Mount St. Paul, 2,129 meters high, is to the left, the broad and roadless Dunedin River Valley in the center, and the Alaska Highway is visible to the far right.

 The creek was great fun to walk down, with all manner of glacier-and-water-polished slopes and boulders to walk across, over and around.
-When I found this deep little pool I couldn’t resist the opportunity to cool down and clean off before getting back to the motorhome and continuing the drive.
+There were a few really nice pools, and when I found this deep one pool I couldn’t resist the opportunity to cool down and clean off before getting back to the motorhome and continuing the drive.